 There are three types of transpiration, the process in which water is lost from plants in the form of gas or vapor: stomatal, cuticular, and lenticular.
 These are briefly described below.

-1. Stomatal transpiration - This is the most dominant form of transpiration being responsible for most of the water loss in plants.
+1. Stomatal transpiration - Among the three types of transpiration, this is the most dominant being responsible for most of the water loss in plants.
 It accounts for 90-95% of the water transpired from leaves.
 As the name suggests, the process involves the participation of the stomata (sing. stoma) or stomates, microscopic pores in the epidermis of the leaves.

 Liquid water is first absorbed by the plant through its roots from the soil.
 It is then translocated via the xylem tissue in a continuous stream towards the mesophyll cells of the leaves.
 Either at the surfaces of the mesophyll cells or of the epidermal cells close to stomata, liquid water is converted to water vapor.
 It then escapes through the stomatal pore at the time when it is open to allow entry of CO2 and release of O2.